SisoroT/GitHub-Go/README.md

 ## Usage

-**GitHub Go** uses the GitHub API to perform searches.
+**GitHub Go** leverages the GitHub API to perform searches.
 You can get a free API Key from the [Github Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ### Performing a search

+To perform a search, input a complete repository name in the format `{owner}/{repository}` along with the username of the user whose contributions you'd like to explore.
+After submitting, you will be redirected to the data page, which displays a comprehensive overview of the selected user's contributions to the specified repository.

 https://user-images.githubusercontent.com/65800865/233450717-1246977b-7396-4ae8-88dc-47b412b6ebd7.mp4

 ### Search History

+Logged-in users can access their search history on the right side of the data page.
+This feature enables users to click on a previous search, rerun it, and view updated contribution information for the user and repository associated with the past search.

 https://user-images.githubusercontent.com/65800865/233455562-46999d35-9db7-4b96-a949-25d21ac8fbc1.mp4

 ### Logging in

-**GitHub Go** does not require users to be logged in in order to perform searches.
+While **GitHub Go** does not require user authentication to conduct searches, logging in provides additional benefits.
-Logging in allows users to keep their search history and api key saved in the database.
+Logged-in users can save their search history and API key in the database, allowing for seamless access to previous searches and eliminating the need to re-enter the API key after each session.
-This allows users to rerun searches from the search history and prevents users from having to retype their api key after a session ends.

 <p align="center">
   <img src="images/login.png"/>